Access to health care

 - Urgent medical treatment should never be denied to any person, regardless of whether or not they are resident in the UK, or are able to pay in advance

-- Life-threatening conditions and for the purpose of preventing any conditions from becoming life-threatening the appropriate treatment is normally given regardless of ability to pay
+- Treatment for life-threatening conditions and the prevention of any conditions from becoming life-threatening is normally given regardless of ability to pay

 - Maternity services should always be classed as 'immediately necessary treatment'